 How does an offset mortgage work?

-Does an offsetting savings account still earn interest?
+Does an offset savings account still earn interest?

 Can you link more than one account to an offset mortgage?